jaudoux/makepipe/README.md

         INPUT_ALIGNMENTS: "{{samples.extract('sam_file')}}"
         OUTPUT_FILE: "quantification/gene_counts.tsv"

-# CREATING A REUSABLE MAKEFILE BRICK - WIP
+# CREATING A REUSABLE MAKEFILE BRICK

-## PRINCIPLES
+## Principles

 If you want to create to reusable bricks, create a new file under brick/ directory with the name of your brick (in capslock by convention) and a